THE CORNERSTONE PROJECT

 Developer's rendering of Cornerstone Project

-The City of Agoura Hills has approved this project though the developer failed to file a current Environmental Impact Report and the project does not comply with city ordinances and many aspects of the Agoura Village Specific Plan.
+The City of Agoura Hills actually approved this project though the developer failed to file a current Environmental Impact Report and the project did not comply with city ordinances and many aspects of the Agoura Village Specific Plan.
 The knoll in question is home to over 10 rare native California plants, Chumash Indian cultural resources and is considered a prehistoric archeological site.
 Reasonable development of this site could preserve much of this.
 Below, please see page 136 of 180 of the Agoura Village Specific Plan which explicitly restricts the amount of grading to be conducted on this particular knoll.

 The Knoll, today.
 Per the Collins English Dictionary, a knoll is a "low hill with gentle slopes and a rounded top".